koyeary/shes-testing-me/README.md

   ## Tests

-  This is kind of a one-and-done deal.
-Once that cat is gone, she's gone
+  This is kind of a one-and-done operation.
+Once that cat is in the air, she's in the air.